-- Our staff help children determine if they are full before removing their plate. - Our staff help children determine if they are still hungry before serving additional food. - Our staff gently and positively encourages children to try a new or less favorite food. - Our staff does not force children to finish all food on their plate or beverage in their cup. - We do not use food to encourage positive behavior, nor is withheld as punishment. - Our staff will hold babies when being bottle fed.
+- Our staff will offer your toddler/preschool child all of their food while eating to encourage independence and choices - Our staff help children determine if they are full before removing their plate. - Our staff help children determine if they are still hungry before serving additional food. - Our staff gently and positively encourages children to try a new or less favorite food. - Our staff does not force children to finish all food on their plate or beverage in their cup. - We do not use food to encourage positive behavior, nor is withheld as punishment. - Our staff will hold babies when being bottle fed. - Our staff sit with the children at meals as this is a time for conversations